-Figure 33.
+Figure 31.
 Part of the blockwork tunnel system connected to the maternity roost before it was covered over with earth

 The tunnel ended in a small chamber where most of the bats hibernate.
-A small chimney at the end of one of the tunnels maintains some airflow through the system and holes in the blockwork walls allow some water ingress and keep the humidity levels high.
+A small chimney at the end of one of the tunnels maintains some air-flow through the system and holes in the blockwork walls allow some water movement and keep the humidity levels high.

-These relatively simple open structures work well for R. hipposideros, but the provision of numerous crevices and hollows are required when sites are being provided for most Vespertilionid bats.
-A number of purpose-built hibernation sites have been constructed in Belgium.
-One of the simpler designs was built at Tilligem and consisted of a central room with a collider running around the outside of it.
-This is a typical design for icehouses in the area.
+These relatively simple open structures work well for R. hipposideros but the provision of numerous crevices and hollows are required when sites are being provided for most Vespertilionid bats.
+A number of purpose-built hibernation sites have been constructed in the Belgium.
+One of the simpler ones of these was built at Tilligem and consisted of a central room with a collider running around the outside of it.
+This is a typical design for ice-houses in the area.